 1. Choose the best indoor outdoor furniture

-Looking to create an amazing deck that's perfect for indoor outdoor living?
-Start with the garden chairs and recliners.
-If you can choose stylish pieces that aren't overly bulky, wouldn't be out of place in a conservatory or living room, and are perfect for lounging, you're on the right track.
-Group them around an outdoor rug, add a side table and you've got the perfect, sociable living room set-up, just outdoors.
+To create the perfect outdoor living patio area, start by choosing lovely and sturdy garden chairs.
+Choose stylish pieces for outside living that aren't overly bulky and wouldn't be out of place in a conservatory or living room.
+Group them around an outdoor rug, add a side table, and you've got the perfect, sociable living room set-up, just outdoors.
 For a similar chair (opens in new tab), try John Lewis.

-Plants are a quick fix for linking living rooms and kitchens to balconies and patios with plants that look and feel as good outdoors as they do indoors.
+Link living rooms and kitchens to balconies and patios with plants that look and feel as good outdoors as they do indoors.
 Place large-leafed house plants by French doors or windows overlooking gardens and put garden plants in complementing pots just outside to create a seamless connection between indoors and out.

-This small balcony has been visually linked to the living room with the help of the Socker Plant Stand from Ikea.
+This small balcony has been visually linked to the living room with the help of a plant stand (opens in new tab) from Ikea.

 An indoor outdoor living space is all about the pose.
 In other words, it has to look good to cut the mustard.
 One easy way to achieve this is to introduce one statement piece – in this case an eye-catching (to say the least) garden daybed.
 A love seat, arbour or garden bench could have just as much impact.

-Swap run-of-the-mill pots and planters for more decorative ones that would look just as at home in a living space to effortlessly blend the lines between your living spaces and garden.
+Swap run-of-the-mill pots and planters for more decorative ones that would look just as at home in an indoor living space to effortlessly blend the lines between your indoor outdoor living areas.
 Display them on the ground and on tables to add interest at different levels.